kevinmichaelchen/book-effect/README.md

 # book-effect

-[Effect][effect]-based clients for programmatic access to book metadata APIs.
+You've read books.
+They're on your bookshelf or Kindle.
+Maybe you've logged them in GoodReads.
+Unfortunately, GoodReads doesn't have an official API.
+But alternatives do, such as Google, Hardcover, Open Library, etc. This monorepo provides [Effect][effect]-based clients for programmatic access to book metadata APIs.

 ## Packages